claudiuciumedean/audio-synthesizer/README.md

 A simple synthesizer built using the Web Audio API

 # Instructions
-Open index.html and have a little bit of fun!
+Open index.html, play the small organ with your keyboard and have a little bit of fun!